-To alleviate the unsightly appearance of parking, loading and service areas, buffering and screening design features should be used to enhance the overall development.
-Any proposed entry gates shall be reviewed and approved by the City of Ontario Traffic and Transportation Division prior to installation.
+To alleviate the unsightly appearance of loading and service areas, buffering and screening design features shall be used to enhance the overall development.
+Entry gates shall be reviewed and approved by the City of Ontario Traffic and Transportation Division prior to installation.